slicknode/slicknode/README.md

     # Change into the newly created project directory
     cd ./quickstart-project

-!!! info "Info"

 This will ask for your Slicknode login information when run for the first time.
 Enter the login information that you used when you [signed up](https://slicknode.com).

 ### Adding Modules